 The Value of extended family networks supported by Mobile Money

-Marketing campaigns by the likes of M-Pesa who have recently produced a set of advertisements showing young, urban, upwardly mobile men sending money home to their mothers based in rural areas, are attempting to strengthen these kinds of trends, and put mobile money at the centre of family life.
+Marketing campaigns by the likes of M-Pesa, whose latest campaigns depict young, urban, upwardly mobile men sending money home to their mothers based in rural areas, are attempting to strengthen these kinds of trends, and establish mobile money at the centre of family life.

 The Money Cloud View